awsdocs/aws-iot-docs/developerguide/iam-users-groups-roles.md

-# IAM Users, Groups, and Roles<a name="iam-users-groups-roles"></a>
+# IAM users, groups, and roles<a name="iam-users-groups-roles"></a>

 IAM users, groups, and roles are the standard mechanisms for managing identity and authentication in AWS\.
-You can use them to connect to AWS IoT HTTP interfaces using the AWS SDK and CLI\.
+You can use them to connect to AWS IoT HTTP interfaces using the AWS SDK and AWS CLI\.

 IAM roles also allow AWS IoT to access other AWS resources in your account on your behalf\.
 For example, if you want to have a device publish its state to a DynamoDB table, IAM roles allow AWS IoT to interact with Amazon DynamoDB\.
 For more information, see [IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use.html)\.